-You can configure a virtual machine that runs on an ESXi host 6.5 and later to have up to 128 CPUs.
+A virtual machine with ESXi 6.7 U2 and later compatibility can have up to 256 virtual CPUs.
 You can change the number of virtual CPUs while your virtual machine is powered off.
-If virtual CPU hotplug is enabled, you can increase the number of virtual CPUs while the virtual machine is running.
+If virtual CPU hot add is enabled, you can increase the number of virtual CPUs while the virtual machine is running.

 - Right-click a virtual machine in the inventory and select Edit Settings.